takafumi-shiraogawa/Hornussen/docs/usage.md

 # Usage

-Usage of Fleche is described.
+Usage of Hornussen is described.
 This document is being updated.

-Last update: March 15, 2023
+Last update: March 28, 2023

 <br/>